RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/components.md

 # Description

-This module provides a set of React Component to display widgets, sorted in following categories:
+The module `@regardsoss/components` provides a set of React components to display widgets, sorted in following categories:
  - board : Components to render a board of items where each item is a section with a description and many iconActions.
  - buttons : A bunch of buttons
  - cards : Material ui cards related components